Ruchira-95/Crime_Analysis/README.md

 | Model Selection and Training | 2 week |
 | Model Evaluation and Tuning | 2 week |
 | Deployment and Testing | 2 week |

+### Conclusion

+The goal of our project is to create a website that can accurately predict the crime on a particular location on a particular day based on the past records and generate a crime hotspot map which can be used by law enforcement agencies to work more effectively.
+Not just the law enforcement agencies but the tourists can also use this to know about the crime history and potential crimes of a place their about to visit beforehand and hence they can add it to one of the factor that affects their selection of a place to visit.

+### Reference

+[1] Roopa, Prof. Thouseef Ulla Khan (2022).
+CRIME ANALYSIS AND PREDICTION USING MACHINE LEARNING (IRJET).

+[2] Azwad Tamir, Eric Watson, Brandon Willett, Qutaiba Hasan, Jiann-Shiun Yuan(2021).
+Crime Prediction and Forecasting using Machine Learning Algorithms (IJCSIT).

+[3] Pratibha Kumari, Lokesh Chouhan, Akanksha Gahalot (2020).
+Crime Prediction and Analysis

+[4] B. Thanuja, Konda Pranitha, Challagundla Vamshi, Pabbu Naveen, Puntikura Srinivas(2022).
+Machine Learning Based Crime Rate Analysis Using Python (IJRASET).

+[5] Kang, H. and Kang, H. (2017).
+Prediction of crime occurrence from multimodal data using deep learning.
+PLOS ONE, 12(4).

+[6] Aziz, Rabia Musheer; Hussain, Aftab; Sharma, Prajwal; and Kumar, Pavan (2022) "Machine Learning-based Soft Computing Regression Analysis Approach for Crime Data Prediction," Karbala International Journal of Modern Science: Vol. 8 : Iss.
+1 , Article 1.

+[7] V. Srinidhi, P. Saranya, M. Ashok, An affirmative learning techniques to analyse the crime scene in jewel theft murder, Int.
+Res.
+J. Multidiscip.
+Tech.
+2 (2020).

+[8] M.K.
+Anser, Z. Yousaf, A.A.
+Nassani, S.M.
+Alotaibi, A. Kabbani, K. Zaman, Dynamic linkages between pov-erty, inequality, crime, and social expenditures in a panel of 16 countries: two-step GMM estimates, J. Econ.
+Struct.
+9 (2020).

+[9] M. Suhail, I. Babar, Y.A.
+Khan, M. Imran, Z. Nawaz, Quantile-based estimation of liu parameter in the linear regression model: applications to portland cement and US crime data, Math.
+Probl Eng.
+1 (2021).

+ [10] Andrey Bogomolov, Bruno Lepri, Jacopo Staiano, Nuria Oliver, Fabio Pianesi, Alex Pentland.”Once Upon a Crime: Towards Crime Prediction from Demographics and Mobile Data” ,in ACM International Conference on Multimodal Interaction (ICMI 2014)

+[11] Shanjana A.S, Dr. R. Porkodi (2021), CRIME ANALYSIS AND PREDICTION USING DATAMINING: A REVIEW (IJCRT).

+[12] Aurélien Géron, Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow, Second Edition, 2019.

+[13] Manning Publications, Machine Learning with TensorFlow Version 10, 2017.

+[14] Matthew Scarpino, Tensorflow for Dummies, 2018.